So you want to start a travel blog, huh?

 You want your site to look unique so it will reflect your personality or your brand, and so it doesn’t look like every other blog on the internet.
 Part of how you do this is with a theme.
 Your WordPress site will come with a theme, but it’s rather basic and boring.
 I wouldn’t recommend using that one.

 To get started, you can search for free themes, but there are also lots of paid themes.
 Paid themes give you much more flexibility to customize, they have more options built in, and they usually function better than free themes.
-Travel Made Simple uses a theme I purchased from Theme Forest, and Ali’s Adventures uses Themify.
+Travel Made Simple and Ali’s Adventures both use Themify.
+I like how flexible it is, and how easy it is to customize the look of my sites.

 No matter what, pick a theme that is responsive or has a mobile option.
 Responsive just means that the site will adjust its own layout on smaller screens.
 So it is a fancy technical term for “looks good on phones”.
 So many people search the web using mobile devices now, and if your site isn’t responsive, it won’t work well or look good on a smart phone.
 As a reference, roughly half the traffic I get on Travel Made Simple is from a mobile device.